ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/global-statistics.md

 ![](/assets/glob_stats_chart1.png)

 Now we can check calculated numbers.
 Check standard deviation, the highest number is for Google, because their stocks are going up and down by a lot.
+Standard deviation is measure of deviation from the center, mean, of the data.

 ```
 Mean: